Consensys/orchestrate/README.md

 ### Handlers

-Handler functions are the building blocks for workers, they match the interface
+Handler functions are the building blocks for engines, they match the interface

 ```go
 type HandlerFunc func(ctx *Context)
 ```

-When creating a worker you must register a sequence of handlers by using ``worker.Use(handler)``.
-When running, each time a new message is feeded to the worker, the worker generates a ``types.Context`` and apply handlers sequence on this context object.
+When creating a engine you must register a sequence of handlers by using ``engine.Use(handler)``.
+When running, each time a new message is feeded to the engine, the engine generates a ``types.Context`` and apply handlers sequence on this context object.

 #### Pipeline/Middleware